Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Introduction

+HSI-SR can be broadly divided into three categories, traditional component substitution (CS) ~\cite{thomas2008synthesis,aiazzi2007improving} and multi-resolution analysis (MRA) based methods~\cite{aiazzi2006mtf}, matrix factorization based, and Bayesian-based approaches~\cite{loncan2015hyperspectral,yokoya2017hyperspectral}.
+Although HSI-SR has been intensively studied, spectral distortion can be easily introduced during the optimization procedure of methods from these categories.
+Recently, there have been several attempts to address the HSI-SR problem with deep learning where the mapping function between the LR HSI and HR HSI is learned using different frameworks~\cite{chang2018hsi,arun2020cnn}.
+However, the deep learning-based approaches are generally limited to handle image pairs with large spatial-scale differences and the learned mapping function may not be readily adapted to reconstruct HR HSI possessing different spectral characteristics or acquired from different sensors.

-Despite a plethora of works on HSI-SR, all current approaches require at least one pre-requisite to solve the problem of HSI-SR, i.e., the two input modalities (HSI and MSI) must be well registered, and the quality of the reconstructed HR HSI relies heavily on the registration accuracy~\cite{yokoya2017hyperspectral,bioucas2012hyperspectral,asaari2018close,zhou2017nonrigid,qu2018unsupervised}.
+Despite a plethora of works on HSI-SR, all current approaches have at least one pre-requisite to solving the problem of HSI-SR, i.e., the two input modalities (HSI and MSI) must be well registered, and the quality of the reconstructed HR HSI relies heavily on the registration accuracy~\cite{yokoya2017hyperspectral,bioucas2012hyperspectral,zhou2017nonrigid,qu2018unsupervised,baronti2011theoretical}.
 According to previous works, there are a few methods that introduce registration as a pre-step before data fusion~\cite{van2012multi,loncan2015hyperspectral,wei2015fast}.
-However, these pre-steps can only handle small scale differences, \eg, two pixels/eight pixels offset in LR HSI/HR MSI \cite{zhou2017nonrigid}.
+However, these pre-steps can only handle small-scale differences, \eg, two pixels/eight pixels offset in LR HSI/HR MSI \cite{zhou2017nonrigid}.
 Moreover, even in the registration community, HSI and MSI registration is a challenging problem itself as one pixel in LR HSI may cover hundreds of pixels in the corresponding HR MSI.
-And the spectral difference is also large that both spectral response function (SRF) and multi-band images have to be taken into consideration during registration ~\cite{chui2003new,fan2010spatial,myronenko2010point,ma2015robust,zhou2017nonrigid}.
-Thus, most registration approaches can only handle small scale differences.
+The spectral difference is also large that both the spectral response function (SRF) and multi-band images have to be taken into consideration during registration ~\cite{chui2003new,fan2010spatial,myronenko2010point,ma2015robust,zhou2017nonrigid}.